Search continues for missing snowboarder

 A friend of Kidd’s, Bryan Terwilliger, said Kidd texted him Friday and said he was getting comfortable snowboarding out-of-bounds.
 Terwilliger says the two had taken avalanche training and that Kidd knew how to build a snow shelter.

-Natalie Kidd said her older brother was working his first season at Grand Targhee and had recently moved to Driggs, Idaho from Bozeman, Montana.
+Natalie Kidd told the newspaper her older brother was working his first season at Grand Targhee and had recently moved to Driggs, Idaho from Bozeman, Montana.

 Filed under: Wyoming News